 Best Basketball Movies of All Time

-Few film genres are more difficult to pull off than the sports movie, and within that genre, movies about basketball have been especially tough to crack.
+Few film genres are more difficult to pull off than making a great sports movie.
+Within that genre, movies about basketball have been especially tough to crack.

-The result is often a facepalm of cliches, bad acting and, in most cases, unrealistic basketball scenes that result in some pretty memorable cinematic airballs.
-But sometimes, just sometimes, Hollywood gets it right.
+The result is often a muddled mix of cliches, bad acting, and in most cases, unrealistic basketball scenes that result in a cinematic airball.
+But sometimes, Hollywood gets it right.

-These are the best basketball movies of all time, excluding documentaries.
+These are the best basketball movies of all time.

 30. Wolves (2016)